top of page

 • Foliage: The leaves are succulent, opposite, and typically three-lobed or triangular, with a light to medium green color.

-• Bloom Color: Clusters of small, star-shaped white to pale pink flowers.
+• Bloom Color: Clusters of small, star-shaped white to pale pink or yellow flowers.

 • Bloom Time: Late Spring to Early Summer